Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Conclusions

 This expanded predictors set, termed ``SHIPS+'', was rigorously tested by cross-validation across multiple folds and lead times.
 When using GFS analysis-time data from the SHIPS developmental dataset, incorporating these causal predictors consistently improved the forecast skill for short-range lead times up to 72 hours.
 The comparison of MLR and nonlinear MLP models further revealed that while linear models capture much of the intensity changes at shorter lead times, nonlinear interactions become increasingly important as lead time increases.
 The MLP consistently outperforms the MLR for all lead times and shows improved skill for SHIPS+ over the original SHIPS baseline, underscoring the value of combining causal feature selection with non-linear regression to better represent the evolving dynamics of TC intensification.
 This result suggests that the operational SHIPS model could be improved by replacing the MLR with a nonlinear method such as MLP in future versions.

 The Hurricane Larry (2021) case study illustrated the added value of causally relevant predictors.
-Although both MLR and MLP models benefit from causal features, the nonlinear MLP better leverages these predictors to capture dynamic intensity fluctuations, including rapid intensification and decay phases, even though the predictors were selected using a \emph{linear} causal discovery procedure.
+Although both MLR and MLP models benefit from causal features, the nonlinear MLP better leverages these predictors to capture dynamic intensity fluctuations, including RI and decay phases, even though the predictors were selected using a \emph{linear} causal discovery procedure.
 In contrast, linear models tend to under-predict variability and respond less effectively to short-term changes, highlighting the advantage of nonlinear approaches in capturing complex TC behavior.
-These findings are consistent with the operational SHIPS tests, showing improvements at all lead times and the largest MAE reductions at 120–168h (Fig.\ref{fig:Operational_SHIPS}).
+These findings are consistent with the operational SHIPS tests, showing improvements at all lead times and the largest MAE reductions at 120–168 hours (Fig. \ref{fig:Operational_SHIPS}).

-While purely statistical models already benefit from causal feature selection and nonlinear methods, our results also point to their limitations at longer lead times, where static predictors become less informative.
-However, in a statistical-dynamical framework such as operational SHIPS, where the GFS forecast model provides the evolving environmental fields, these limitations can diminish, as evidenced by the largest improvements at 120–168~h.
+Although purely statistical models already benefit from causal feature selection and nonlinear methods, our results also point to their limitations at longer lead times, where static predictors become less informative.
+In addition, causal discovery and operational validation are constrained by the resolution and variable availability of ERA5 and GFS analyses, which may limit the representation of inner-core processes and exclude physically relevant predictors such as surface latent heat fluxes.
+However, in a statistical-dynamical framework such as operational SHIPS, where the GFS forecast model provides the evolving environmental fields, these limitations can diminish, as evidenced by the largest improvements at 120–168~hours.
 A promising next step is to derive causally selected predictors directly from dynamical forecast output and along forecast trajectories.
-This would allow their seamless integration into statistical-dynamical frameworks such as SHIPS, potentially improving the forecast skill for rapid intensification and addressing one of the main sources of uncertainty in operational TC intensity prediction.
+This would allow their seamless integration into statistical-dynamical frameworks such as SHIPS, potentially improving the forecast skill for RI and addressing one of the main sources of uncertainty in operational TC intensity prediction.